 Finally, integration platforms free you from the whims of the specialized vendor.
 Large, well-established platform solutions like BizTalk, Mule, and Boomi aren’t going anywhere, and offer loads of opportunity for any integration or reporting need your organization will have – most critically, unlocking your valuable data for use in BI reports and custom correlations with other integration data.

 One challenge that can come up with the platforms is that they may lack some of the niceties of an HL7-specific platform – for example, BizTalk has some gaps between its built-in support for HL7 and the Sun XML schemas that are more widely understood (but offers excellent support for EDI), whereas Mule (which uses HAPI internally) offers pretty good parsing capabilities and XML support, but the translation options are not quite as solidified as BizTalk at this point.

 Tallan addresses these shortcomings with the T-Connect EDI Software and HL7 Accelerator.
 Developed from similar principals to our EDI Accelerator products, the HL7 accelerator adds several important capabilities to integration platforms:

 - Fast, powerful message parsing that is compliant with standards and situations seen “in the wild”

 - Out of the box patterns and practices such as canonical messaging and dynamic routing capabilities

 - Message persistence in relational tables for data mining and correlation

-- Full capabilities and support of the backing integration platform, and full compatibility with the T-Connect EDI Accelerator product for EDI processing
+- Full capabilities and support of the backing integration platform, and full compatibility with the T-Connect EDI Software product for EDI processing